What ATS stands for

 - free recruiters from time-consuming reporting

-- ATS streamlines recruiters' communication by automatically notifying all events that are important in everyday work with recruitment processes.
+- An ATS streamlines recruiters' communication by automatically notifying all events that are important in everyday work with recruitment processes.

-- Thanks to ATS, the management of the candidate's data is automated and requires less administrative work.
+- Thanks to an ATS, the management of the candidate's data is automated and requires less administrative work.
 Such data includes personal data of candidates, GDPR consent registers, files of projects and project candidates, documents and notes

-- ATS provides reports related to recruiters' work, thanks to which the employer can make better decisions aimed at increasing the efficiency of recruitment teams.
+- An ATS provides reports related to recruiters' work, thanks to which the employer can make better decisions aimed at increasing the efficiency of recruitment teams.

-- ATS improves the Quality of Hire, which translates into a better candidate experience, which shortens the time necessary to hire suitable candidates.
+- An ATS improves the Quality of Hire, which translates into a better candidate experience, which shortens the time necessary to hire suitable candidates.

 - A modern ATS allows you to search for candidates on Linkedin and other social networks, which reduces the strength of arguments in favor of purchasing paid accounts in these networks.

-- ATS accurately measures candidate sources' effectiveness so that the employer can better manage his recruitment budget dedicated to using these sources.
+- An ATS accurately measures candidate sources' effectiveness so that the employer can better manage his recruitment budget dedicated to using these sources.

-- The recruitment process improved thanks to ATS allows hiring better-matched candidates, which reduces the turnover rate and significantly reduces employment costs.
+- The recruitment process improved thanks to an ATS allows hiring better-matched candidates, which reduces the turnover rate and significantly reduces employment costs.

-A modern ATS supports and partially automates many activities related to recruitment processes.
+The best ATS supports and partially automates many activities related to recruitment processes.
 Among the most important are: